 This organisation, whose name means "Friendship through sport", promotes inclusion and the integration of refugees through sport thanks to sports activities and training/professionalisation programmes.

-The 2019 Harmonie Mutuelle Semi-Marathon de Paris will have over 15 refugee athletes competing under the aegis of the organisation, giving them the opportunity to push their limits and share the experience with other people.
+The 2021 Harmonie Mutuelle Semi-Marathon de Paris had over 25 refugee athletes competing under the aegis of the organisation, giving them the opportunity to push their limits and share the experience with other people.
 The experience will be repeated in 2023.

 - Charity numbers